nervosnetwork/ckb/rpc/README.md

 #### Fields

-`LiveCell` is a JSON object with following fields.
+`LiveCell` is a JSON object with the following fields.

 *   `created_by`: [`TransactionPoint`](#type-transactionpoint) - Where this cell is created.

-    The cell is the `created_by.index`-th output in the transaction `created_by.tx_hash`, which has been committed in at the height `created_by.block_number` in the chain.
+    The cell is the `created_by.index`-th output in the transaction `created_by.tx_hash`, which has been committed to at the height `created_by.block_number` in the chain.

 *   `cell_output`: [`CellOutput`](#type-celloutput) - The cell properties.